aiven/aiven-docs/docs/tools/terraform/get-started.md

 ---

-This example shows you how to use the Aiven Provider to set up your data infrastructure by creating a single Aiven for Caching® service in an [Aiven project](/docs/platform/concepts/orgs-units-projects).
+This example shows you how to use the Aiven Provider to set up your data infrastructure by creating a single Aiven for Caching service in an [Aiven project](/docs/platform/concepts/orgs-units-projects).

 :::caution